rcrews/docs-website/runtime/7.0.1/howto-compute.md

       flow activities, and nodes using YARN web user interface and Cloudera Manager.

-  - title: Using Cloud Credentials with Apache Hadoop YARN
-    url: yarn-using-cloud-credentials/index.html
-    description: >-
-      Describes how to access data stored in a cloud service for applications that use YARN.

   - title: Managing Apache ZooKeeper
     url: managing-zookeeper/index.html
     description: >-